UBC-InfoVis/447-materials/programming-assignments/skeletons/p1/assignment.md

 **Requirements:**

 * SVG details
-    * The SVG chart must have an id of "chart" have a width of 800px.
+    * The SVG chart must have an id of "chart" and have a width of 800px.
     * The SVG chart must be structured into nested SVG groups
     * The SVG chart must have reasonable margins and general spacing so as to be easily legible, not too cluttered, and not too spread out.
 * Scales